Back by popular demand, Mary’s annual Thanksgiving message …

-I love Thanksgiving so much I would say it vies for first place in my favorite holiday lineup.
+I love Thanksgiving so much it vies for first place in my favorite holiday lineup.
 I love and adore a classic Turkey Dinner with all the trimmings.
 I love the fall weather, which always accompanies the day.
 I love the fact that Thanksgiving ushers in the winter holidays, offering me a front-row seat on the very best time of the year.

 I love all of those things.
 In fact, I kinda’ wish that every day were Thanksgiving!
 Gratitude is too important in our lives to be considered briefly en masse on this, the fourth Thursday of November.

 Giving thanks and counting our blessings is good for us.
 It reminds us of the positive things in life.
 Gratitude turns bad things into good things and reminds us to thank others.

 Just imagine what might happen if our annual single-day tradition of giving thanks were to become a daily routine?
 Medical professionals suggest we would be rewarded with better health, as medical science reveals more about the strong connection between gratitude and good health.